sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Researching about the implementation of the design pattern
 * Blocker - No blocker as of now.

+#### Sricheta
+* What I did yesterday - Code over the basic setup of the code.
+* What I will do today - Read about Phaser JS.
+* Blocker - No blocker as of now.